appcypher/awesome-wasm-runtimes/README.md

 ## <a name="HappyNewMoonWithReport"></a>[HappyNewMoonWithReport](https://github.com/fishjd/HappyNewMoonWithReport) <sup>[top⇈](#contents)</sup>

 Happy New Moon with Report is an open-source implementation of WebAssembly written entirely in Java.
-It is typically used to run or test Web Assembly Modules (*.wasm) in Java.
+It is used to run or test Web Assembly Modules (*.wasm) in Java.

 * **Languages written in**